metaterminal/metaterminal.fyi/content/archive/time-war.md

 (See <u>Theory – Travel Curves</u> for more math I worked out on this.)

-Some deep-range research loops suggest this rule of thumb breaks down around 2030.[^6] No travel before 1954 has been recorded.
+Some deep-range research loops suggest this rule of thumb breaks down around 2030.<a class="footnote"><sup>6</sup><span>Surveys suggest that the Moore Plateau interferes at this point, although there must be a limiting factor that inhibits leapfrogging.
+(See <u>Techniques - Leapfrogging</u>.)</span></a> No travel before 1954 has been recorded.

 Forward travel is not possible.
 You have to go the slow way.